NOTE: This post has been revised to include more information.

 Better: Jamie and Matt wanted ice cream.

-Note: While I try to eliminate as many of these as I can, I still use “just” and “only” every now and then, like in dialogue.
+Note: While I try to eliminate as many of these as I can, I still use “just” and “only” every now and then.

 Example: The cut hurt slightly.